Marketing Agency

 What does an agency actually cost for a Texas contractor?

-Most Texas contractors we work with run a retainer in the $2,500–$8,000/mo range, scoped to what they need.
-The high end includes ad management fees but excludes ad spend.
-For context, a single full-time in-house marketing manager in Texas typically costs $75K–$110K fully loaded (salary + taxes + benefits + software).
+Most Texas contractors we work with run a retainer of $2,500–$8,000/mo, scoped to what they need.
+The high end covers ad management fees but not ad spend.
+For context, one full-time in-house marketing manager in Texas usually costs $75K–$110K fully loaded (salary, taxes, benefits, software).

 When does it make sense to bring marketing in-house?

-The usual break point is $10M–$15M in revenue, when marketing spend supports at least one full-time specialist role.
-Before that, agency economics almost always win.
-After that, a hybrid model (in-house marketing director + specialized agency support) typically outperforms pure-in-house for another 2–3 years.
+The usual break point is $10M–$15M in revenue, when marketing spend supports at least one full-time role.
+Before that, agency math almost always wins.
+After that, a hybrid model (in-house marketing director plus agency support) usually beats pure in-house for another 2–3 years.

 Can we hire part-time instead of an agency?

-You can, but in practice part-time marketing hires produce part-time results.
-Marketing depth (SEO audits, ad campaign management, content production) requires consistent focus to compound.
-A fractional marketer who also runs HR or admin rarely gets traction.
+You can, but part-time marketing hires give part-time results.
+Marketing depth (SEO audits, ad campaigns, content) needs steady focus to compound.
+A part-time marketer who also runs HR or admin rarely gets traction.

 What happens if the agency underperforms?

 Cancel.
-That is the structural advantage of an agency relationship — month-to-month contracts mean the agency has to earn the next month every month.
-Firing an underperforming employee takes 30–60 days, involves legal exposure, and carries hiring costs to replace.
-Agencies have less margin for mediocrity.
+That is the built-in perk of an agency.
+Month-to-month contracts mean the agency has to earn the next month every month.
+Firing a weak employee takes 30–60 days, brings legal risk, and adds hiring costs to replace them.
+Agencies have less room for mediocre work.

 Talk to Us First.